MetOffice/CSET/docs/source/getting-started/workflow-installation.rst

     ./install_restricted_files.sh

 You have now installed the CSET workflow.
-Go to :doc:`the next tutorial to run it <workflow-run>`.
+Go to :doc:`the next tutorial to set it up to run <workflow-configure>`.

 .. _cylc workflow: https://cylc.github.io/
 .. _Releases page on GitHub: https://github.com/MetOffice/CSET/releases